News

 Ecologists applied multiple nutrients (nitrogen, phosphorus and potassium plus nine essential macro‐ and micro‐nutrients) to a wide range of grassland types at 21 sites on four continents spanning wide ranges of mean annual precipitation (203–1,507 mm/year), mean annual temperature (−3.2 to 23.7°C) and latitude (52°S–69°N), and investigated the effects on soil decomposition and microbial activity.

-Australian scientists collected and contributed data from within the 40 Nutrient Network plots at TERN’s Great Western Woodlands SuperSite, 40 plots at the Cumberland Plain Woodlands SuperSite, and 60 plots across two TERN Surveillance monitoring locations in the Simpson Desert.
+Australian scientists collected and contributed ecosystem data from within the 40 Nutrient Network plots at TERN’s Great Western Woodlands SuperSite, 40 plots at the Cumberland Plain Woodlands SuperSite, and 60 plots across two TERN Surveillance monitoring locations in the Simpson Desert.
 All these sites are part of the global Long-Term Ecological Research (ILTER) network.

 Lead researcher Professor Raúl Ochoa‐Hueso of the University of Cádiz in Spain says that the results indicate that the addition of multiple nutrients weakly, but consistently, increases soil microbial activity, decomposition and organic matter stabilisation—a potential proxy for soil carbon sequestration—but rainfall and temperature are the main drivers of all processes.